ORIGINALLY POSTED ON SEPT. 1, 2005

-“I’m really looking forward to telling him how much I liked his last band, the Harry Smiths,” says Hopeless, sipping on a Coke in the Straight boardroom.
+“I’m really looking forward to telling him how much I liked his last band, the Harry Smiths,” says Hopeless, sipping on a Coke.
 “And Sami Yaffa from Hanoi Rocks is playing bass, so I’ll be taking my Hanoi albums and goin’ ‘Hey Sam, sign these!’

 “The rest of the guys met [Dolls guitarist] Sylvain Sylvain in Texas,” he adds.
 “They ran into him out drinking one night, and he was like, ‘Hey, bring some girls to the show.’
 And they were going, ‘What are you doing askin’ us to bring girls to the show?
 You’re Sylvain Sylvain!’